Meconium Aspiration Syndrome Symptoms

 A doctor uses a stethoscope on a newborn to listen for breathing troubles that could be meconium aspiration syndrome symptoms.

-Meconium aspiration syndrome (MAS) happens when a baby breathes in their first feces (meconium) while still in the womb.
+Meconium aspiration syndrome (MAS) happens when a baby breathes in their first feces (meconium) while still in the womb or at delivery when taking their first breaths.
 This can be due to the baby experiencing stress.

 Meconium aspiration syndrome, when treated promptly, often resolves without complications.
 However, delayed treatment can lead to severe lung issues.